Justin Bieber arrested on drunken driving, resisting arrest charges

 Bieber flew to Miami on Monday.

-If you need a DUI Toronto lawyer, please do not hesitate to call the criminal lawyers at Adler Bytensky Prutschi Shikhman.
+If you need a DUI Toronto lawyer, please do not hesitate to call the criminal lawyers at Bytensky Prutschi Shikhman.